Marketing Agent

 These aren't projections.
 They're what we're seeing across our customer base since launching our AI Seller agent in May 2025.

-And the impact goes beyond marketing.
+The impact goes beyond marketing.
 Jack Torlucci, Senior Director of Solutions Consulting at Demandbase, told us that before Docket, the number one complaint from his sales reps was that their Solutions Consultants were too slow to respond.
-Three quarters later, that complaint has disappeared entirely:
+That's a bottleneck story.
+Humans were the execution layer — every answer required a human to find it, synthesize it, and deliver it.
+Three quarters after deploying Docket, that complaint has disappeared entirely:

 "We don't have situations now where sales reps are going to a leader and saying, 'This person is not responsive enough.'
 Because now, the SCs are not spending all that time digging for the answer.
 They're just giving the answer." — Jack Torlucci, Sr. Director of Solutions Consulting, Demandbase

-When asked how likely he is to recommend Docket on a scale of 1 to 10, Jack's answer was simple: "10.
-Most of my team probably can't imagine working without it at this point" [3].
+When asked how likely he is to recommend Docket on a scale of 1 to 10, Jack's answer was simple: " Most of my team probably can't imagine working without it at this point."

 The $150,000 Question